 Traditionally, Native Americans slow-baked beans, maple syrup, and bear fat in a ceramic or cast-iron beanpot.
 Early New England settlers adapted their own version of this recipe and it became what we know today as Boston baked beans.

 I called five different local restaurants.
-Four said they stewed them and one said they baked them.
+Other than thinking I was insane, three said they stewed them and two said they baked them.

 The little research I’ve done leads me to conclude that most of the baked beans we consume probably aren’t baked.
 At a minimum, baked beans you buy from Heinz are not baked.

 The reason eight of the top ten recipes I came across on the internet call for baking is probably because of the name, baked beans.
 I would imagine that recipe authors would be relentlessly mocked if they posted a recipe for a “baked” product that they instructed their readers to steam or stew.

 Please help me out by clicking the LIKE button if you enjoyed reading this.

 - Heinz Baked Beans are called Heinz Baked Beanz in the United Kingdom.

 - Baked beans are usually made from a haricot bean (Navy bean).

 - The Heinz factory in Wigan, England makes over three million cans of beans every 24 hours.

 - The world record for eating six pounds of baked beans is 1minute and 48 seconds by Don Lerman of New York.